Facelift Surgery Overview

 We aim to have our patients looking alert, youthful and toned, with no tell-tale signs of intervention.
 In addition, we are very much aware that patients do not want long downtime.
 All our cases are carried out as day case procedures.
 You can walk out of the clinic 2 hours after several hours of surgery.
 Bruising and complications are minimal.
 Gone are the days of the deep plane facelift, where all the tissues of the face are lifted from the level of the bone, giving nice results but with much pain and a three months recovery.
 It just isn’t worth it.

-Dr. Guru Karna, leading face lift surgeon in Hyderabad, with distinctive treatment style, ensuring his clients utmost satisfaction and 12+ years experience in cosmetic surgery procedures has developed tremendous cosmetic practice exposure by travelling and interacting with various surgeons.
+Dr. Guru Karna is the Best face lift surgeon in Hyderabad, with distinctive treatment style, ensuring his clients utmost satisfaction and 12+ years experience in cosmetic surgery procedures has developed tremendous cosmetic practice exposure by travelling and interacting with various surgeons.
 His practice hails from being part of Apollo hospitals from initial stages of his career and also continues his services with his private consultation.

 Scars of the face are the best in the whole body, even those patients who produce keloids can consider having a face lift, even though they will require scar treatment.
 The scars are short and hidden around the front of the ear, under the earlobe and in the crease behind the ear.
 Most will be hidden by the hair from day one, and make-up can be applied immediately after the sutures have been removed.